 Remix lessons.
 Show co-op something new.
-Lean into knowledge.
-New technology, new strategy.
+Lean into knowledge: new technology, new strategy.
 Teach your co-op something new!

 Bring your professional best to the classroom.
-Dress professionally, always be there before your co-op.
+Dress professionally, and always be there before your co-op.
 Show that you care.
 Make your first impression your personal best.
 Find approachable topics to speak about with colleagues.
-Get rid of gum, limit phone time, engage and build relationships.
+Get rid of gum, limit phone time, and engage and build relationships.
 Go above and beyond the checklist/expectations.

 Take the opportunities to go further as a chance to shine.
 All learning, including your own, starts with relationships.
 Be in the game, not on the sidelines.
 Never underestimate your impact.
 Build relationships from day 1.

 Kyle Anderson (BEER EDU Podcast)

 Take risks.
 Don’t do exactly what your mentor teacher does.
 Present them with new things.

 Work wa ith mentor teachers and present them with new ideas.

 Be a person that others will look up to.
 Work hard to discover potential.
 Take time to build relationships.
 Take time to listen to and engage with students.
 Be sincere.